-The blue cards are "suggested questions" that staff has prepared, in case Craig needed help with the interview.
+The blue cards had "suggested questions" that staff had prepared, in case Craig needed help with the interview.
 He started ignoring the questions very early on in the show, but first tore one up in this interview with Alec Baldwin from Jan 11, 2008.

-You may have noticed that at the very beginning of each monologue, while the audience is still clapping, Craig (almost) always said: "Welcome to Los Angeles, California.
+You may have noticed that at the very beginning of each Late Late Show monologue, while the audience is still clapping, Craig (almost) always said: "Welcome to Los Angeles, California.
 Welcome to the Late Late Show.
 I am your host, TV's Craig Ferguson."
+(He continues to use a variation of this on Celebrity Name Game and Join or Die!)
 Buy why does he call himself "TV's Craig Ferguson?"
 Are there other Craig Fergusons?

 Irn Bru is a Scottish specialty, a carbonated caffeinated soft drink with a vanilla citrus-y kind of taste, that's been around since 1901.
 Or so they say.
 Irn Bru is readily available in Scotland, where it is one of the best selling soft drinks.
 For folks elsewhere, it may be more of a challenge to find.
 For US dwellers, check out the US Irn Bru manufacturer's website, where you can order online, or look for a distributor near you.
 The US version differs a bit from the Scotland version, to adhere to FDA regulations.